friackazoid/HackerRank_Pacman/README.md

 - [`pacman_npuzzle.cpp`](https://github.com/friackazoid/HackerRank_Pacman/blob/main/step_0_naive_solution/pacman_npuzzle.cpp); [N Puzzle](https://www.hackerrank.com/challenges/n-puzzle?isFullScreen=true&hr_b=1) - uses A* algorithm to solve classic N-puzzle problem.
 With proposed heuristic it solves all HackerRank tasks; [result](https://www.hackerrank.com/showgame/9109107)

 ## Step 1
+Let's pretend we're a software engineer who received the DFS task first and implemented it naively.
+Then, someone did some research and discovered that BFS is actually much more efficient for this type of task (oops!).
+So, how would this poor programmer modify their code to support both algorithms and leave room for future requests?

+And, just for fun, let's hope this engineer learns their lesson about jumping into solutions too quickly in the future!